-Richmond is full of places to satisfy your cravings for the kind of dishes the Night Market is famous for.
-Looking for spiral potatoes, shaved ice or dragon’s beard candy?
+Richmond is full of year-round places to satisfy your cravings for the kind of dishes the Richmond Night Market is famous for.
+Looking for spiral potatoes, shaved ice, dragon’s beard candy, and more?
 Read on and plot your own market-themed culinary crawl via these six taste-tested suggestions.

 Where to get it: Bubble Waffle (Aberdeen Centre, 4151 Hazelbridge Way)

 A mainstay of the Night Market’s quirky food options, these spiral fried-potatoes-on-sticks always attract line-ups on balmy summer weekends.
 But if you’ve missed out on this carb-lovers favourite this season, it’s also a year-round menu item at the third-floor Aberdeen Centre food court.

 A few steps from the escalator exit, Bubble Waffle serves its Twist Potato version of this enduring market treat.
 Order at the counter (it takes about 10 minutes to prepare) and be sure to choose your preferred powdery topping—sour cream and onion is the favourite here, but we like the orange-hued nacho cheddar as well.
 Still hungry?
 Check out some of the food court’s other tempting options here.

 Enjoy a Twist Potato in the Aberdeen Centre food court. | John Lee

 Where to get it: Monga Fried Chicken (Aberdeen Square Food Court, #3325 - 4000 No. 3 Road)